- Places to Explore

 Mevlâna Museum Review

-When the Sufi mystic poet Mevlâna Celaleddin Rumi died in 1273, he was buried in Konya beside his father and a great shrine was erected above them.
-As Rumi's mystic teachings of love and tolerance, ecstatic joy and unity with God spread and his poetry gathered a greater following, his mausoleum drew pilgrims from all parts of the Islamic world.
+When the Sufi mystic philosopher-poet Mevlâna Celaleddin Rumi died in 1273, he was buried in Konya beside his father and a great shrine was erected above them.
+As Rumi's mystic teachings of love and tolerance, ecstatic joy, and unity with God spread and his poetry gathered a greater following, his mausoleum drew pilgrims from all parts of the Islamic world.
 In 1926, three years after the establishment of the Turkish Republic, his shrine was declared a museum, though the Sufi order he founded had been officially banned in 1925 as part of the drastic secularization of Turkish society under Atatürk.
-Today the museum is one of the most visited sites in Turkey, attracting more than 2 million people a year, the majority of them Turks.
-The Sufi dervishes have also been assigned a special status as "Turkish folk dancers," allowing them to perform their mystic whirling without the state overtly recognizing its undeniable religious basis.
+Today, the museum is one of the most visited sites in Turkey, attracting at least 1.5 million people a year, the majority of them Turks.
+Sufi dervishes have also been assigned special status as "Turkish folk dancers," allowing them to perform their mystic whirling without the state overtly recognizing its undeniable religious basis.

-The shrine is a holy site and, in line with Muslim traditions, women visiting it are required to cover their heads; scarves can be borrowed at the entrance to the museum.
-Visitors are also required to put plastic covers on over their shoes.
-You first pass through a courtyard with a large sadirvan, or ablutions fountain.
-At the entrance to the mausoleum are two gorgeous carpets, one from the 17th century and the other from the 18th.
-The interior of the mausoleum resembles the inside of a mosque, with its intricately painted domes, ornate chandeliers, and Islamic inscriptions on the walls.
-It is well lighted and there is music playing, unusual for a Muslim holy place and a further hint that Rumi was not a proponent of the traditional interpretations of Islam.
-The room contains many dervish tombs, all of them with carved stone turbans that serve as headstones and beautifully decorated in ornate cloth.
-Rumi's tomb is the largest and at its head are two massive green turbans.
+The mausoleum building is a holy site and, in line with Muslim traditions, women visiting it must cover their heads; scarves can be borrowed at the entrance to the museum.
+Visitors are also required to put plastic covers over their shoes.
+Photography is prohibited.
+The interior of the mausoleum resembles that of a mosque, with its intricately painted domes, ornate chandeliers, and Islamic inscriptions on the walls.
+It is well lighted and there is music playing (unusual for a Muslim holy place, it is a further hint that Rumi was not a proponent of traditional interpretations of Islam).
+The main hall contains many dervish tombs, all of them with carved stone turbans that serve as headstones.
+Rumi's tomb, located in its own special section on the right, is the largest, covered with an enormous embroidered gray mantle and with two massive green turbans at its head.
+In what seems like a bit of a contradiction to the simplicity of dervish life, this vaulted section is incredibly ornate—almost every square inch covered with colorful painted floral designs and gold-embossed calligraphic inscriptions.
 The place is usually filled with Muslim pilgrims standing with their palms outward in prayer, and it is not uncommon to see men and women crying before Rumi's grave.

 Rumi was famous for his inclusiveness and would have welcomed you here, no matter what your beliefs.
 He said: